ArnavWadalkar/Mathematical-Analytical-and-Computational-Quantum-Mechanics/Mathematical Foundations in Quantum Mechanics/READme.md

 * **Bell's Theorem:** Proves that no theory satisfying local realism can reproduce all quantum mechanical predictions.
 * **Entropy:** Quantifies entanglement using the von Neumann entropy of the reduced state, which equals the Shannon entropy of the Schmidt coefficients.

----
-*Based on "Mathematical Foundations of Quantum Mechanics" by Arnav Wadalkar.*